Susie Allanson

-Susie Allanson (born March 17, 1952) is an American country music singer and actress.
-Susie was raised in Burbank and lived in Las Vegas from 1963-71.
-Before beginning her singing career in the mid-1970s, she toured as part of Jesus Christ Superstar and appeared in the film of the same name.
+Susie Allanson (born March 17, 1952) is an American country music singer and songwriter.
+Susie was raised in Burbank and lived in Las Vegas from 1963 to 1971.
+Before beginning her singing career, she toured as part of Jesus Christ Superstar and appeared in the film of the same name.
 As a singer, she released five studio albums and charted several singles on the Billboard and Cashbox country charts, including the No. 2 hit "We Belong Together".
 She also had top ten chart success with a cover of Buddy Holly's "Maybe Baby" and "Words" by the Bee Gees.
-Her early albums were produced by Ray Ruff, her then husband.
+Her early albums were produced by Ray Ruff, her then-husband.
 The couple subsequently divorced.
 She later married musician Steve Williams.
 She now lives in California with her two children, Daniel and Amanda, and her husband.